 Original research and proprietary data

-Original research occupies a unique position in citation strategy: when your data is the only source, models must cite you to reference it.
+Original research creates a citation advantage no other content type can: when your data is the only source, models must cite you to reference it.

 This applies to: